 - Protein-based vaccines that use harmless fragments of proteins or protein shells that mimic the COVID-19 virus to generate an immune response.

-- Viral vector vaccines that use a safe virus that cannot cause disease, but serves as a platform to produce coronavirus proteins to generate an immune response.
+- Viral vector vaccines that use a safe virus that cannot cause disease, but serve as a platform to produce coronavirus proteins to generate an immune response.

 - RNA and DNA vaccines, an approach that uses genetically engineered RNA and DNA to generate a protein that safely prompts an immune response.